 ANALYSIS/OUTCOME: MDDUS undertakes representation of the GP partners in the practice; the GP registrar is indemnified by the NHS.
 A lawyer reviews all the relevant documents including the patient notes and a practice SEA (significant event analysis).
 The prescribing error is attributed to inexperience on the part of the registrar – but also in part due to the two medications being similar in name and appearing together on a drop-down menu in the practice system.

 The SEA concludes that all future HRT prescribing should be double-checked to establish whether the patient has an intact uterus – and a further checklist should be implemented at each HRT review.

 A GP expert report is deemed unnecessary in the case as prescribing unopposed oestrogen in these circumstances (and the failure to correct the error in review consultations) is clearly indefensible.
 A medico-legal expert in gynaecology is consulted regarding the consequences of this incident.
 She states that it is clear the prescribing error would have led to a thickened endometrium and bleeding but this would not necessarily have required hysteroscopy/biopsy under general anaesthesia.
 This was primarily a result of inadequate sampling in the first referral.

 In regard to ongoing risks the expert states that in her opinion there is no significant risk remaining now that the oestrogen-only HRT has been stopped.
 She also does not believe that the symptoms described by the patient can be solely attributable to the prescribing error as Mrs A had been complaining of menopausal symptoms for years before her consultation with Dr K.

-MDDUS does, however, deem the case too risky to contest in Court and decides to settle for a small sum in agreement with the members, along with a contribution from the NHS Litigation Authority in respect of Dr K’s involvement.
+MDDUS does, however, deem the case too risky to contest in Court and decides to settle for a small sum in agreement with the members, along with a contribution from NHS indemnity in respect of Dr K’s involvement.

 - Ensure fail-safe systems in the prescription of HRT.